DingfanChen/GAN-Leaks/README.md

     -name "Name of the output folder" \
     -posdir "Directory of the positive (training) query png images" \
-    -negdir "Directory of the negative (testing) query png images" \ -gdir "Directory of the gan model file"
+    -negdir "Directory of the negative (testing) query png images" \ -gdir "Directory of the gan model checkpoints"
     ```
     ```wb_***.py``` should be selected according to the type of victim gan model.

  - **Attack calibration:** \
     Train a reference model and perform the attacks on the reference model.
+Evaluate the calibrated attack by providing the ```"-rdir"``` argument (see below).

 ## Evaluation